Classification of Enriques surfaces with finite automorphism group in characteristic 2: Introduction

 \section{Introduction}

 We work over an algebraically closed field $k$ of characteristic 2.
 The main purpose of this paper is to give a classification of supersingular and classical Enriques surfaces with finite automorphism group in characteristic 2.

-Recall that, over the complex numbers, Nikulin \cite{N} proposed a classification of Enriques surfaces with finite automorphism group in terms of the periods, and the second author \cite{Ko} classified and gave constructions of all such Enriques surfaces, geometrically.
-There are seven types ${\I, \II,\ldots, \VII}$ of such Enriques surfaces.
+More precisely, we classify the possible dual graphs of $(-2)$-curves that can occur on these surfaces and give examples realizing each of these graphs.
+Recall that, over the complex numbers, a generic Enriques surface has an infinite group of automorphisms (Barth and Peters \cite{BP}).
+On the other hand, Fano \cite{F} and Dolgachev \cite{D1} found two examples of Enriques surfaces with finite automorphism group.
+Then Nikulin \cite{N} proposed a classification of Enriques surfaces with finite automorphism group in terms of the periods, and the second author \cite{Ko} classified and gave constructions of all such Enriques surfaces, geometrically.
+There are seven types ${\I, \II,\ldots, \VII}$ of such Enriques surfaces, distinguished by their dual graphs of $(-2)$-curves.
 The Enriques surfaces of type ${\I}$ and ${\II}$ form irreducible 1-dimensional families, and each of the remaining types consists of a unique Enriques surface.
-The first two types contain exactly twelve $(-2)$-curves (i.e. nonsingular rational curves), while the remaining five types contain exactly twenty $(-2)$-curves.
+The first two types contain exactly twelve $(-2)$-curves (i.e. non-singular rational curves), while the remaining five types contain exactly twenty $(-2)$-curves.
+The Enriques surfaces of type ${\I}$ (resp. of type ${\VII}$) are the examples given by Dolgachev (resp. by Fano).
 We call the dual graphs of all $(-2)$-curves on the Enriques surface of type $K$ the dual graph of type $K$ ($K = {\I, \II,..., \VII}$).
 We remark that if an Enriques surface has the dual graph of this type, then its automorphism group is finite.